Sarfarazzzzz/Sentiment-Analysis-on-John-Lewis-2025-Christmas-Ad/README.md

 - Get API Keys:

-  -YouTube: Get a "YouTube Data API v3" key from the Google Cloud Console.
+  - YouTube: Get a "YouTube Data API v3" key from the Google Cloud Console.

-  -Reddit: Create a "script" app on your Reddit preferences page to get a CLIENT_ID and CLIENT_SECRET.
+  - Reddit: Create a "script" app on your Reddit preferences page to get a CLIENT_ID and CLIENT_SECRET.

 - Edit Scrapers: Open scrape_youtube.py and scrape_reddit.py and paste your keys into the placeholder variables.